peterhoward42/minikafka/docs/log.md

     *  stuff I did before...collapsed
-    *  substantial redesign experiment whereby only the raw messages go into the message files... o  upgrade store action tests to use variable sized messages. o  extend poll action tests to use variable sized messages. o  extend poll action tests to check all code pathways o  revert to opening out all backingstore suite tests.
+    *  substantial redesign experiment whereby only the raw messages go into the message files...
+    *  upgrade store action tests to use variable sized messages.
+    *  upgrade all relevant tests to use ioutils.TmpRootDir o  extend poll action tests to use variable sized messages. o  extend poll action tests to check all code pathways o  revert to opening out all backingstore suite tests.